StavrosOrf/EV2Gym/README.md

 - [x] Debug the Gurobi optimization problem formulation
 - [x] Save the data from the gym simulation to a file so they can be read
 - [x] Solve optimally using gurbi based on saved track of simulation
-- [ ] Add power limit to the problem formulation and in the environment
+- [x] Add power limit to the problem formulation and in the math model
-- [ ] Debug again
+- [ ] Debug again using the simulation load

 ## TODO long term
 - [ ] Ask about charging and discharging speed of the EVs (how much power can they charge and discharge), from the perspective of EVs and EV chargers.